suarezgenaro/seda/docs/index.rst

 .. note::

    The SEDA package is under active development.
-Help us improve SEDA by reporting issues to `this <https://github.com/suarezgenaro/seda>`__ GitHub repository.
+Help us improve SEDA by reporting issues to `this GitHub repository <https://github.com/suarezgenaro/seda>`__.

 .. toctree::